Track These 15 Advanced Web Metrics with Google Analytics in 2024!

 As an idea, 37.9 million websites are rockin’ Google Analytics.

-Based on that, you should track these 15 advanced metrics with Google Analytics, and trust us, there are some solid reasons why you should be all over these metrics.
+Based on that, we’re gonna talk about 15 advanced metrics you can track in Google Analytics and trust us; there are some solid reasons why you should be all over these metrics.

 What is an Advanced Web Metric?

 An advanced web metric is a more sophisticated and in-depth measurement or analysis of website performance and user behavior data.

 While basic web metrics provide fundamental information like what it is and that’s it, advanced web metrics delve deeper into specific aspects to uncover more actionable insights and facilitate data-driven decision-making.

 Advanced web metrics typically involve using advanced analytics tools, such as Google Analytics, to gather and interpret data related to website performance, user engagement, conversions, and other key performance indicators (KPIs).
 These metrics provide:

 - A more comprehensive understanding of how users interact with a website;

 If you don’t get it, let’s take an example.
 Let’s say you run an e-commerce store and want to know if your marketing campaigns are paying off.
 Advanced web metrics offered, for example, by Google Analytics, got your back in this case.
 You can track metrics like revenue generated, average order value, and cart abandonment rate.
 These metrics show you how much money you’re making, how much customers are spending, and where they might drop off during checkout.

 Why Using Advanced Web Metrics with Google Analytics is Vital for Your Business?

 Back in the day, businesses predominantly relied on sales to measure success in traditional marketing.
 They would occasionally conduct customer surveys to gain additional insights.
 However, marketing has undergone a significant transformation in today’s digital era.
 It has become highly digitized, with a complex web of platforms, channels, tools, and campaigns that drive user interactions and conversions.